fsharp/fsharp.org/testimonials/index.md

 using F# available in the largest Russian Internet-University (intuit.ru).
 The course is being taught in 2 universities.
 There is a noticeable interest in the developer community in Russia towards F#.

 ---

+> F# encourages Reason Driven Development that leads to virtually bug-free code.

+1. Boston based company that provides solutions to fixed income financial services

+We are using F# because it considerably increases speed of software development which is crucial for a small company with limited development resources.
+The most enjoyable feature of this language is that the developer can reason about the code instead of relying only on unit tests.
+I would say the language encourages Reason Driven Development methodology which leads to virtually bug-free code.
+F# as strongly typed functional language ideally fits for tasks our software solves – Fixed Income securities trading optimization.
+It is also very important that F# computation engine could be seamlessly integrated with other parts of .NET-based software product.

+<div class="keywords">fixed income, trading, optimization, financial services</div>

+---